-The 2020 hurricane season is here.
-This season is expected to be “more active than usual” according to The Weather Channel’s forecast.
+The 2021 hurricane season is almost here.
+This season is expected to be “more active than average” according to The Weather Channel’s forecast.
 Your community should be equipped to respond to anything in an effective and efficient manner.

 The Weather Channel expects the season to be more active than last year, and that means residents along the coastal U.S. should be prepared no matter the forecast.

 For homeowners associations in these states, that means reviewing current emergency preparedness procedures for before, during, and after a hurricane, what supplies to include in emergency kits, and who to contact in the immediate aftermath.